ef-ctx/ngAutobahn/README.md

     ```

   * **Subscribe to a channel.**
-    * handles opening connection under the hood if the connection is not opened.
+    * Handles opening connection under the hood if the connection is not opened.
-    * opens the connection and when it is opened it performs the subscription.
+    * Opens the connection and when it is opened it performs the subscription.
-    * returns a promise which resolves in a broker object to interact with the
+    * Returns a promise which resolves in a broker object to interact with the
       session providing methods for publish messages and subscribe handlers

     ```javascript